eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 6) Add Video Filters during "Run Search"
 6-1)
-In case of logo present or some other issues program now support also AviSynth+ scripts by opening video with FFPMEG CPU device video decoding: https://github.com/AviSynth/AviSynthPlus/releases/download/v3.6.1/AviSynthPlus_3.6.1_20200619.exe
+In case of logo present or some other issues program now support also AviSynth+ scripts by opening *.avs script like video file with FFPMEG CPU device video decoding: https://github.com/AviSynth/AviSynthPlus/releases/download/v3.6.1/AviSynthPlus_3.6.1_20200619.exe
 NOTE1: HW Acceleration (GPU) doesn't support AviSynth.
 So you need to set CPU device in "FFMPEG HW Devices" in "Settings" tab (which is by default).
 NOTE2: It will not work if use DirectShowSource, in this case decoded frames will be broken.
 For open video is recommended to use